dotnet/EntityFramework.Docs/entity-framework/core/modeling/entity-properties.md

 By convention, when using a relational database, entity properties are mapped to table columns having the same name as the property.

-If you prefer to configure your columns with different names, you can do so as following:
+If you prefer to configure your columns with different names, you can do so as following code snippet:

 ### [Data Annotations](#tab/data-annotations)